 One such response to providing safe fellowship for those that have been convicted of sexual offences or have sustained findings of serious sexual misconduct is through a pledge to safe attendance, which we call a fellowship agreement.
 Fellowship agreements can be tailored to address the risks identified, as they correlate to the offending behaviour and circumstances presented and are designed to provide ministry to all types of past offenders.
 This process will provide the person of concern (POC) or person subject of allegation (PSOA) with a clear pathway to appropriately engage with the Seventh-day Adventist Community.
 This enables them to demonstrate that they want to be safe in our community and in partnership, our Church will afford them with boundaries of support to keep them safe.
 In time, this process moves towards tailored individual plans, taking into consideration the static and dynamic risk factors in a participant’s life, as well as the capacity of the local church to implement the plan.

 Therefore, forgiveness does not mean immunity from temptation to re-offend but extends a caring connection with God’s Church to increase the potential for change and a commitment to safe communities.
 The forgiveness and grace of God, mediated with supervision and clear guidelines through a local church, can be a vital part of that journey.
 This demonstrates the Seventh-day Adventist Church’s mission and commitment to provide a safe place for both children and vulnerable persons to attend and experience the love of God.
 To ensure a safe community for all of our entities and all those that attend, we must work together to manage potential risks.

 Categories for a Person of Concern (POC) are:

-- Has pleaded guilty to, been convicted of, or has admitted to a sexual criminal offence.
+- Has pleaded guilty to, been convicted of, or has admitted to a sexual offence against a child or vulnerable person.

-- Has been found to have received an adverse risk assessment arising from sustained findings of serious sexual misconduct (an independent investigation).
+- Has received an adverse risk assessment arising from sustained findings of serious sexual misconduct (through an Adsafe/Seventh-day Adventist (SDA) Church authorised investigation) against a child or vulnerable person.

 A Person Subject of Allegation (PSOA) is: